-Based upon the application of the above-mentioned criteria as set forth by the Governmental Accounting Standards Board, the District has identified one component unit.
+Based upon the application of the above-mentioned criteria as set forth by the Governmental Accounting Standards Board, the District had identified one component unit.
 The component unit is SPE-2.
-SPE-2 did not provide the District with any financial activity for the current year, and therefore, the component unit is not reflected in the financial statements as a stand-alone component unit.
+SPE-2 was dissolved during the current year.

 2. Measurement Focus and Basis of Accounting